datatrail-jhu/03_fileorganization/scripts/02_organizing_projects_script.md

 It isn't just because of errors that you'd want to have organized files and projects.
 One of the most common things to happen is that you do a data science project, hand it off to someone else, then move on to a new project.
 But sometimes people will have questions about your old projects.
 If you have a system you and others will be able to find the project and the exact files you need.
 As Jenny Bryan, one of the most famous data scientists in the world, says File organization and naming are powerful weapons against chaos.
 Another famous data scientist, Karl Broman, suggests that the best way to end up with a good file organization system has three steps.
 Step one is  slow down and make lots of notes for yourself.
 Step two is have sympathy for your future self.
 Step three is have a standard system that you understand

 In the rest of this lesson we will cover one standard system for how to set up the folders you will need to organize a project.
 Once you learn this system you can adapt it to work better for you, or try other ways of organizing your projects.
-We will set up data science projects on rstudio.cloud.
+We will set up data science projects on R Studio Cloud.
 This is how you should set up every new data science project before you start doing any work.
 It will be much harder to set up after the project has started and files are scattered everywhere.
 To start, open your web browser and navigate to the website https://rstudio.cloud/.

 Then log in and click on the project titled my_first_project that we created in the last lesson.